aws-samples/sample-code-for-Q-business-custom-plugins/README.md

 4. **Provide the API output to Q Business**: The SAM CLI will provide an output called `ShoppingCartApi` with a link to the API, take that link and add it to the [openapi.yaml](./openapi.yaml) file at the top under servers, url.

-Finally, to connect it to Q Business, ensure you have an application setup in Q Business, follow the guide [setting up a Q Business application](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/create-app.html),then, [connect a custom plugin through the Q Business administrative dashboard](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/custom-plugin.html) with the included [openapi.yaml](./openapi.yaml) file.
+Finally, to connect it to Q Business, ensure you have an application setup in Q Business, follow the guide [setting up a Q Business application](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/create-app.html), then, [connect a custom plugin through the Q Business administrative dashboard](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/custom-plugin.html) with the included [openapi.yaml](./openapi.yaml) file.